barajap1/personalwebsite/content/about-hugo.md

     * Worked in Mexico and the US
     * I got lucky and married-up, way up
     * I cannot stand onions
     * I grew up playing competitive tennis and now a weekend player
-    *
+    * Got into Crossfit a couple years ago
+    * I care about energy and waste
     *
     *